PGK16POWERS/JavaPrograms/README.md

 # JavaPrograms
-A Bunch of Java programs
+This Repo is simply just a compilation of practice programs I completed.